Prophecy of Balaam

 O My people, remember now What Balak king of Moab counseled, And what Balaam the son of Beor answered him, From Acacia Grove to Gilgal, That you may know the righteousness of the Lord.”

-The answer is through the blood of Jesus Christ.
-Although Israel rejected God and were removed from the Promised Land, the blood of Christ now allows their restoration.
-It allows fulfilment of Balaam's prophecy, the fulfilment of the promises to Abraham and the fulfilment of the prophets, because they all describing the same thing.
+The answer lies in the blood of Jesus Christ.
+Although Israel rejected God and were removed from the Promised Land, the blood of Christ now makes their restoration possible.
+It allows for the fulfilment of Balaam's prophecy, the promises to Abraham, and the words of the prophets, as they all describe the same thing.

 During the time of Balaam, after coming out of Egypt, Israel was poised to enter the Promised Land.
-Balak the King of Moab opposed the promises God made to Israel, by asking Balaam to curse them.
-If Balak had his way it would mean God was a liar and fallible as Israel would have failed.
-In the end Balaam could only bless Israel, for God spoke the word and it could not be reversed.
-So Israel entered the Promised Land under God's blessing, destroying all who stood in their way.
+Balak, the King of Moab, opposed the promises God made to Israel by asking Balaam to curse them.
+If Balak had his way, it would have meant that God was a liar and fallible, as Israel would have failed.
+In the end, however, Balaam could only bless Israel, for God had spoken the word, and it could not be reversed.
+Thus, Israel entered the Promised Land under God's blessing, destroying all who stood in their way.

 Today, history is repeating itself.
-As Israel came out of Egypt and went into the Promised Land.
-Israel today has come out of captivity and become the dominant nations of the USA and the British Commonwealth.
-All opposition is removed as they head towards the millennium for "the shout of a King is among them" and God recognises no sin in them.
+Just as Israel came out of Egypt and entered the Promised Land, Israel today has come out of captivity and become the dominant nations of the USA and the British Commonwealth.
+All opposition is being removed as they head towards the millennium, for "the shout of a King is among them," and God recognises no sin in them.

 Jeremiah 23:7-8